AlmondOffSec/PassTheCert/Python/README.md

                         Name of computer to add.If omitted, a random DESKTOP-[A-Z0-9]{8} will be used.
   -computer-pass password
                         Password to set to computerIf omitted, a random [A-Za-z0-9]{32} will be used.
+  -delegated-services PROTO/FQDN,...
+                        Constrained delegated services to configure in the new computer object (no space in the list).
 RBCD attack:
   -delegate-to DELEGATE_TO
                         Target computer account the attacker has at least WriteProperty to